ljharb/qs/README.md

 ```

 **qs** will also limit specifying indices in an array to a maximum index of `20`.
 Any array members with an index of greater than `20` will
-instead be converted to an object with the index as the key:
+instead be converted to an object with the index as the key.
+This is needed to handle cases when someone sent, for example, `a[999999999]` and it will take significant time to iterate over this huge array.

 ```javascript
 var withMaxIndex = qs.parse('a[100]=b');